microsoft/calculator/README.md

 ## Roadmap
 For information regarding Windows Calculator plans and release schedule, please see the [Windows Calculator Roadmap](docs/Roadmap.md).

-## Data / Telemetry
+## Data / Diagnostics
 This project collects usage data and sends it to Microsoft to help improve our products and services.
 Read our [privacy statement](https://go.microsoft.com/fwlink/?LinkId=521839) to learn more.
-Telemetry is disabled in development builds by default, and can be enabled with the `SEND_TELEMETRY` build flag.
+Diagnostics is disabled in development builds by default, and can be enabled with the `SEND_DIAGNOSTICS` build flag.

 ## Currency Converter